Abscissa/DAuth/README.md

 By default, DAuth uses known-good hashing and randomization algorithms (currently SHA-512 and Hash_DRBG), but it accepts any [Phobos](http://dlang.org/phobos/)-compatible [hash digest](http://dlang.org/phobos/std_digest_digest.html) or [random number generator](http://dlang.org/phobos/std_random.html).

-DAuth's main interface is makeHash and isPasswordCorrect:
+DAuth's main interface is makeHash and isSameHash:

 - ```makeHash(Password)```: Generates a salted hash for a password.

-- ```isPasswordCorrect(Password, Hash)```: Validates a password against an existing hash.
+- ```isSameHash(Password, Hash)```: Validates a password against an existing hash.
 The hashes are compared using a ["length-constant" time](https://crackstation.net/hashing-security.htm) algorithm to thwart timing-based attacks.

 ```d
 import dauth;